eecs394-s17/myVillage/README.md

 * Go to your newly-created Ionic project page (on the website you just made an account on).
 Copy the ID located under the name of the app.
 * Insert this ID into the application in two places.
 First, go to app.module.ts (in the 'app' directory and replace the dummy value for 'app_id' located on line 35.
 Then, go to 'ionic.config.json' and replace the dummy value for "app_id" located on line 3.

+## Using Ionic View
+Ionic View is a handy service that comes free with Ionic and allows you to share your app with clients and testers without going through the process of deploying as a beta to the iOS or Android store.
+Users who test the app can even submit feedback through Ionic View.
+In the ionic.config.json file, you can change the app ID to whatever ID you'd like and then in terminal/command line type `ionic upload`.
+It may ask you to log in to your ionic account so make sure that is configured properly.
+Once it is deployed, others can view the most recent version using the "Preview Shared App" feature in Ionic View - they will be asked to enter the app ID.
+Note that any time you want to update to the most current version, the person who deployed to their Ionic account must again run `ionic upload`.

 ## Setting up payments integration
 (Dylan needs to write this)